masad08/academic-articles-search-tool/README.md

    ```
 3. Open `index.html` in your web browser.

+Or just download the files into a directory on your computer, then just click the index.html and start using the tool.

 ## Usage
 1. Enter your search query, author name, or title in the respective fields.
 2. Select the databases you want to search (Crossref or OpenAlex).